jquery/jquery-license/README.md

 * `repoDir` (default: `"repos"`): Which directory to clone repositories into.
 * `outputDir` (default: `"output"`): Which directory to store PR results into.
   * Results for all PR checks are stored, whether run through the web hook or through the `jquery-audit-pr` binary.
+* `githubToken`: A [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) used for setting the commit status.
+Used for the manual PR audit and webhook.

 ### Webhook config

 The following properties only apply when running the webhook:

-* `githubToken`: A [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) used for setting the commit status.
 * `port` (default: 8000): Which port to listen on.
 * `signatureRefresh` (default: 60,000): How often to fetch new CLA signatures.